pur3-extreme/arcanists_2_aimbot/README.md

 * Press F4

 ## ADVANCED USE
-* F6 mode causes the program to use whatever angle your mouse is at when you press F6 (can be held down)
+* mousepos mode (F6) causes the program to use whatever angle your mouse is at when you press F6 (can be held down)
-* F7 will cause the program to shoot at least possible power required to make the shot
+* minv mode (F7) will cause the program to shoot at least possible power required to make the shot
+* maxv mode (F8) will cause the program to shoot at greatest possible power required to make the shot

 ## ADDITIONAL NOTES
 * tracers won't overlay onto the screen properly unless both the game and the graphing window are maximized